gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/indexing-triggers-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px 0 0; font-size: small;'>NEW UPDATE!</b><br>
-        Repository IDs are now extracted from any webhooks (even from the install level ones) -- if possible, and the specified repositories will be reindexed only if when found.
-This implementation greatly reduces the number of indexing repositories.
+        Repository IDs are extracted from all webhook types (even from the install level ones) and only the repositories specified in the webhook will be indexed.
+This implementation prevents indexing all repositories in integrations that especially important for large integrations.
     </div>
     </div>
 </div>